dineshdaultani/DiffAUD/README.md

 <p align="center">
   <img src="figures/proposed_method.png" width="800px"/>

   Figure 1.
 Architecture diagram of the proposed method, where the top figure shows the overall inferencing process and the bottom block represents the training process of $DC$ using knowledge distillation from pre-trained teacher networks.
-Symbol $\copyright$ represents concatenation of inputs $X_{JPEG}$, $X_{GBlur}$, and $X_{AWGN}$.
+Symbol &copy; represents concatenation of inputs $X_{JPEG}$, $X_{GBlur}$, and $X_{AWGN}$.
 Grey/blue and orange/blue blocks represent pre-trained teacher and student networks.
 </p>

 <!-- For more details of our proposed method and relevant details please refer to our [paper](link here).  -->